-Recently, Google has changed the way that they want these two listings handled and have become more specific in the way they want these listings formatted.
+In 2018, Google changed the way that they wanted these two listings handled and became more specific in the way the listings are formatted.

 If the office has only one dentist, Google prefers that the practice and practitioner share a single listing.
 They provide a specific format they want us to follow, which is [brand/company]: [practitioner name].
 An example of this formatting would be, “Gladnick Dentistry: Jeff Gladnick, DDS.”